 You can find my CV here.

 I am an Associate Professor of Strategy and Policy at the United States Naval War College in Newport, Rhode Island.
-During Fall 2017 and Winter 2018, I will be on sabbatical as an inaugural fellow at the Center for Strategic Studies, The Fletcher School, Tufts University.
+During Fall 2017 and Winter 2018, I was an inaugural fellow at the Center for Strategic Studies, The Fletcher School, Tufts University.
 I received my Ph.D. in Political Science from the University of Chicago in 2011.
 I am also a Senior Associate at the Center on Irregular Warfare and Armed Groups (CIWAG).
 I am the author of Shifting Grounds: The Social Origins of Territorial Conflict (Oxford University Press, September 2023).

 My research agenda lies at the intersection of IR theory, international security, political geography, and international history.
 I specialize in two broad topics.
 The first is the study of territory and territoriality in the context of international politics.
 The second topic involves the relationship between state-formation (or state failure) processes and production of military power.
 The cases I examine range from the Ottoman Empire to the so-called Islamic State (ISIS), or private military and security companies in present-day Iraq and Afghanistan.
 At the Naval War College, I teach on the self-proclaimed Islamic State as well as AQ and associated movements, strategic communications, India-Pakistan rivalry, nuclear strategy, and Turkish politics.
-My research has been published (or forthcoming) in International Security; International Theory; Review of International Studies; International Studies Review; Territory, Politics, Governance; Middle East Policy; Cambridge Review of International Affairs.
+My research has been published in International Security; International Theory; Review of International Studies; International Studies Review; Territory, Politics, Governance; Middle East Policy; Cambridge Review of International Affairs, and Global Studies Quarterly.